diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 bin/spark-submit my_script.py
 ```

-When spark-submit is called with nothing but the name of a script or JAR, it simply runs the supplied Spark program locally.
+`When spark-submit is called with nothing but the name of a script or JAR, it simply runs the supplied Spark program locally`.
 Let’s say we wanted to submit this program to a Spark Standalone cluster.
 We can provide extra flags with the address of a Standalone cluster and a specific size of each executor process we’d like to launch, as shown in Example 7-2.
 **Example 7-2.
 Submitting an application with extra arguments**
 ```shell
 bin/spark-submit —master spark://host:7077 —executor-memory 10g my_script.py
 ```
 The —master flag specifies a cluster URL to connect to; in this case, the spark:// URL means a cluster using Spark’s Standalone mode (see Table 7-1).
 **Table 7-1.
 Possible values for the —master flag in spark-submit**

 Value                       |Explanation
 ----------------------|------------------------------------------------------------------------------------------------------------------------------
 spark://host:port   |Connect to a Spark Standalone cluster at the specified port.
 By default Spark Standalone masters use port 7077.